SmritiManikand/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

 ## OUTPUT

 ## RESULT
-Thus,the implementation of MLP with back propation is executed successfully.
+Thus,the implementation of MLP with back propagation is executed successfully.